What Types of Letters Are Best for Walls?

 THE GREAT OUTDOORS

 Now for exterior wall letters.
 I have been choosing and installing letters for wall signs since I started my career in the Department of Defense in 1980.
-Mostly, these types of letters nowadays are CNC cut, laser cut, or cast.
+Mostly, these types of letters nowadays are CNC cut, laser cut, injection-molded, or cast.
 Back when I first started I hand-cut wall letters, but it’s not my biggest strength.
 There was a lot of labor involved in cutting, filing, sanding, priming and painting.
 Today, I get most of my wall letter products from Gemini.
 I would guess that most sign companies do the same thing, so as you’re shopping for wall letters, ask for Gemini letters and the pricing should be reasonably close among the sign companies.
 Some may have a higher mark-up than others, but always consider the companies track record and things they may bring to the table above and beyond the competitors.
 A few things to look for: do they offer design services, and do they provide sketches that show how your letters will look an the wall?
 Do they provide final proofs for approval prior to production?
 What is their turn-around time?
 All Gemini letters and plaques come with a lifetime guarantee, another good reason to specify the Gemini brand, as do many architects.

 Today I completed an exterior wall sign for a local church.
 They are in the process of a sizable church renovation project and they wanted to set off the upgraded church facility by adding their name in wall letters as people come into church.
 The building committee wanted a letter style that was easy to read, so I recommended Gemini cast aluminum letters.
 They wanted a subtle look, so brushed aluminum seemed to fit the bill.
-They didn’t want insects of birds making a mess so extending them away from the wall wasn’t an option, thus I mounted the letters flush to the wall with hidden aluminum mounting studs.
+They didn’t want insects or birds making a mess so extending them away from the wall wasn’t an option, thus I mounted the letters flush to the wall with hidden aluminum mounting studs.
 They will be spotlighting the sign at night with LED.

 The most common options for exterior wall letters: Cast aluminum or bronze with natural satin finished or cast aluminum with painted finishes; Cut out aluminum with either natural or painted finishes; Cut out acrylic letters with painted finishes.
 All these types of letters are the best for walls.